crewtimer/crewtimer-doc/finishlynx-connect/CrewTimerFinishLynx.md

 integration, the following is needed:

 - Computer running FinishLynx
 - FinishLynx Network Comm Port option.
-An alternative reported to work is the free version of the [Virtual Serial Ports](https://freevirtualserialports.com/) utility.
+An alternative reported to work is [Virtual Serial Ports Emulator](https://eterlogic.com/Downloads.html) or the free version of the [Virtual Serial Ports](https://freevirtualserialports.com/) utility.
+See more details below for use of alternate Serial Port emulation.
 - CrewTimer FinishLynx Connect PC application

 Once the CrewTimer FinishLynx Connect application has been installed, it is configured with